 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Midcareer (5-9 Years)||Experienced (10-19 Years)|

 The skills needed to work in fire science depend on the career you choose.
-For example, firefighters must possess exceptional physical stamina and strength for handling heavy equipment and rescuing victims.
-Fire inspectors need extensive knowledge of fire codes, investigative skills to uncover the causes of fires, and the ability to communicate effectively with witnesses and the general public.
+For example, firefighters must possess exceptional physical stamina and strength to handle heavy equipment and rescue victims.
+Alternatively, fire inspectors should have extensive knowledge of fire codes, strong investigative skills to uncover the causes of fires, and the ability to communicate effectively with witnesses and the general public.
 Fire science professionals develop these skills through training, work experience, and formal education.